Orpius/SDK/docs/UserGuide/index.md

 3. Once installation is complete, launch the Orpius Console.
 4. Enter the **Server URL** into the field provided.
 5. Enter the **Access Key** (system owners only).

+### Trial Version
+If you would like to evaluate Orpius before requesting a dedicated single-tenant production instance, you can download the trial version from our website:
+<a href="https://orpius.com/contact.html">Download the Orpius Console (Trial)</a>

+The trial environment runs on a shared, capacity-limited multi-tenant instance.
+The trial stack may be reset or removed without notice.
+A launch link is provided on the website that opens the Console directly, bypassing the need to enter the Orpius Server URL.

 ## Setting up Orpius for the First Time